Medya-Diagnostic-Center/Docs/docs/tech-ecosystem/intro.md

 The document you're reading now is an example of the documentation and knowledge management system.

 ## Cloud Native Microservices Architecture
-There are many operations that can be streamlined and automated by building small and atomic services that are integrated with the exising systems of MDC.
+Many operations can be streamlined and automated by building small and atomic services that are integrated with the existing systems of MDC.

-Examples of such services may include but not limitted to the following:
+Examples of such services may include but are not limited to the following:

 !!! note "Example"
 	 **Notification Service**: Sends notifications to patients and doctors automatically when call center agents update the status of a patient's appointment/tests.